legonian/coloring_flutter/README.md

 color
 + Use custom types of text to to make it show borders
 + Complete Unit and Windget test coverage
++ Some simple integration testing for no reason that record performance to json
 + CI/CD with Github Actions

 ## Usage